Should You Discuss Politics in the Workplace? 3 Tips for Human Resources

-HR’s strategic toolbox for controlling political discussions ranges between two extremes: monitoring employees and actively censoring political speech, or giving employees carte blanche and handling the fallout on a case-by-case basis.
+HR’s strategic toolbox for controlling talking about politics ranges between two extremes: monitoring employees and actively censoring political speech, or giving employees free rein and handling the fallout on a case-by-case basis.
 While both techniques will provide some level of control, one does it at the expense of employee autonomy, and the other at the expense of workplace harmony.

 Talking politics in the workplace might seem like a simple issue to tackle.
 But the logistical headaches start with defining political speech and only continue from there, making one-sided enforcement impractical and frustrating.

 While the First Amendment protects employees’ right to political speech, it doesn’t supersede private businesses’ right to enforce policies covering employee behaviors.
 With few exceptions, political speech and its aftermath fall in the category of employee behavior.

 However, HR shoulders the burden of defining political speech and pairing offenses with consequences without any kind of universal yardstick.
 And even if such a yardstick existed, there might not be one small enough to catch political damage before it happens.
 That’s because the human brain is smart enough to catch the smallest detail and because biased thinking is hard to overcome.